amazon-braket/amazon-braket-sdk-python/doc/genai_cheat_sheet.md

 `ZZ(alpha, [i, j]) -> Cnot(i, j) Rz(alpha) Cnot(i, j)`

 The QAOA circuit consits of alternating layers of single qubit RX rotations (mixer term) and two-qubit ZZ gates (cost term).
+The initial layer should rotate qubits to |+> state by applying H (Hadamard) gate to all qubits.

 **Results**